-Remember that there is a hereditary predisposition to the allergy, but similar with other types of allergies, it can develop over time.
+Remember that there is a hereditary predisposition to the allergy, but similar to other types of allergies, it can develop over time.
 Among sensitive individuals, inhaling the house dust allergen can instigate rhinitis or bronchial asthma.
 An individual who is allergic to house dust might also have allergic reactions to the fecal matter and cast skin of the dust mites.

-Do I have dust mite allergy?
+Do I have a dust mite allergy?

 The protein substances present in the fecal matter of dust mites produce antibodies in humans who are allergic upon inhalation or contact with the skin.
 This triggers the release of histamine which initiates symptoms such as nasal swelling, congestion, and irritation of the upper respiratory passages.